buntine/p-prime-prime/CONTENT.md

 1. BASIC, FORTRAN and COBOL all added support for structured programming in later versions.
 2. I guess this would make coroutines somewhat simple to implement.
 3. It's not known exactly who coined this term, but an early usage comes from the Guy L. Steeles 1977 paper: [Macaroni is better than spaghetti](http://dl.acm.org/citation.cfm?id=806933)
 4. This paper is known to be cited more than it's read.
-Ok, I admit, I tried to read it.
+OK, I admit, I tried to read it.
 I really did.
 But before you judge me - [give it a shot yourself](http://www.cs.unibo.it/~martini/PP/bohm-jac.pdf).